RishitaR/Hand-Gesture-Recognition/Readme.md

 ## Results

-Results
-Model Accuracy: 95%
+- **Model Accuracy**: 95%
-Real-Time Performance: Recognizes gestures with minimal latency.
+- **Real-Time Performance**: Recognizes gestures with minimal latency.
-Evaluation: Multiple models were evaluated, with VGG16 delivering the best balance of accuracy and performance.
+- **Evaluation**: Multiple models were evaluated, with VGG16 delivering the best balance of accuracy and performance.